 Fact 6: Philo Unlocks More Cable TV Apps/Websites

 Many cable channels let you access live streams and full episodes via their apps, but only if you subscribe to a TV service that’s compatible with TV Everywhere.

 Both Philo and Sling TV are compatible with TV Everywhere.
-It used to be that Sling unlocked more apps, but Philo is now the champion.
-You can use TV Everywhere to access just about every channel in both the 55 and 43 channel packages.
+It used to be that Sling unlocked more apps, but Philo is now the TV Everywhere champion.
+You can use TV Everywhere to access just about every channel that Philo offers.

 Fact 7: Sling TV Has More On-demand Content